On Tarski's fixed point theorem: The uniform objects in constructive set theory

-This proposition holds (in particular) for CZF and every consistent extension of it.
-In fact, CZF, as well as any extension of CZF compatible with the law of excluded middle LEM, cannot prove that a non-trivial class $A$ is uniform: assume LEM, and let $A$ be any non-trivial class.
-Then, either $A=\emptyset$, which is non-uniform, or $A$ has at least two elements $a,b$.
-In the latter case, one may define a non-constant function from $A$ to $\{0,1\}$, sending $a$ to $0$, and every element of $A$ different from $a$ to $1$.
+Proposition \ref{uniformset} holds (in particular) for CZF and every extension of it.
+In fact, CZF, as well as any extension $T$ of CZF consistent with the law of excluded middle LEM, cannot prove that a non-trivial class $A$ is uniform.
+Indeed, if $T$ proves $A$ uniform, $T$ + LEM proves $A$ trivial: since the empty set is not uniform, there must be $a\in A$.
+Then, if $b\in A$ is such that $b\neq a$, a non-constant function $f$ from $A$ to $\{0,1\}$ can be defined ($f$ sends $a$ to $0$, and every element of $A$ different from $a$ to $1$), against the uniformity of $A$.
+Thus, $b=a$ for all $b\in A$, so that $A$ is trivial.

-However, in extensions of CZF that are \emph{not} consistent with LEM, one does find non-trivial uniform classes (as shown, even in these extensions, one will not find non-trivial uniform \emph{sets}).
+However, in extensions of CZF that are \emph{not} consistent with LEM, one does find non-trivial uniform classes (even in these extensions, by Proposition \ref{uniformset}, one will not find non-trivial uniform \emph{sets}).
 Recall that CZF is consistent with the conjunction of the following two non-classical principles.